atbcb/ICTTestingBaseline/docs/16AudioVideo.md

 * If any of the above checks fail, then SC 1.2.1 and Baseline Requirement 16 fail.

 ## Advisory: Tips for streamlined test processes
-* A failure of SC 1.4.2 would also fail Conformance Requirement 5: Non-Interference and should be highlighted in test reports to indicate the severe impact on accessibility.

 ### WCAG 2.0 Techniques
 The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement:
 * [G158: Providing an alternative for time-based media for audio-only content](https://www.w3.org/TR/WCAG20-TECHS/G158.html)